Technical Deep-Dive

 System Topology

-haunts is the read-write database containing all application state: user annotations (notes, tags, ratings, reviews), social data (follows, comments, likes), gamification state (stickers, achievements, mayors, streaks), collections (lists, trips, bucket list), and user preferences.
-This separation ensures that the imported historical data remains pristine while the application enriches it with new context.
+The other half is the live data for everything created since launch: user annotations (notes, tags, ratings, reviews), social data (follows, comments, likes), gamification state (stickers, achievements, mayors, streaks, points and XP), collections (lists, trips, bucket list), flights and trip share tokens, and user preferences.
+The split keeps the imported archive pristine while the running product enriches it with new context.

-API endpoints frequently JOIN across both databases in a single query, combining Swarm history with Haunts annotations to present a unified view.
-For example, the check-in feed query joins swarmdata.checkins with haunts.favorites, haunts.sticker_log, and haunts.checkin_photos to render each card with its full context.
+API endpoints frequently JOIN across both halves in a single query, combining the imported check-in history with the live annotations to present one unified view.
+The check-in feed query, for example, joins the imported check-in row with favorites, sticker log entries, and uploaded photos so each card renders with its full context in one round trip.

 Section II